curious-being-community/curious-being-community.github.io/index.md

 We (Matthew and Anita) started Curious Being are doing so because we both work with people who are curious, highly able, yet struggle to see and realise their full value.
 We both have lived experience in struggling to define ourselves according to conventional categories and of encountering the barriers that come with seeing the world differently.

-## How to join in

-Our online space is held [on Discord](https://discord.gg/rgZbWTQxVF), and it's how we'll keep you up to date with our events.
-Click here to learn more [about how to sign up and get started](https://curiousbeing.org/2023/09/07/Join-us-on-discord.html).
-Community member Anya explain why we use this platform in about 150 seconds:

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ckbTMjOE5bg?si=8iGRP-F07TWp1FmR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Take your next step!

 - Become a member of our online community [on Discord](https://discord.gg/rgZbWTQxVF).